 You must also report other sales from outside Etsy

-Owning a small business may qualify you for more deductions
+Owning a small business may qualify you for more tax deductions

-As a self-employed person, you can deduct direct business expenses.
+As a self-employed person or sole proprietor, you can deduct direct business expenses.
 That includes supplies, the costs of materials used in inventory you sell, advertising, and shipping.

 That’s not all, however.
 You may be able to deduct vehicle expenses for travel to purchase supplies and promote your business.
 If you have a second phone line for business, you can deduct its cost.
-You may even be able to take a deduction for an office in your home as an Etsy seller.
+You may even be able to take a home office deduction as an Etsy seller.

 Operating your business in a “business-like” manner is important